-PSYC 353 Abnormal Psychology (3)
+PSYC 353 Psychopathology and Mental Health (3)

 Prerequisite: PSYC 100.
 An examination of mental disorders across the lifespan.
-The goal is to evaluate emerging issues in abnormal psychology.
+The goal is to evaluate emerging issues in psychopathology and mental health.
 Topics include the identification and diagnosis of specific disorders and the evolution of treatment protocols.
 Students may receive credit for only one of the following courses: PSYC 331, PSYC 353, or PSYC 431.